A Simplicial Approach to Stratified Homotopy Theory: Introduction

 \section{Introduction}

 Stratified spaces appear in many domains of geometry and topology as natural objects to study singular spaces.
 Stratification theory has its roots in the seminal works of Thom and Whitney on decompositions of algebraic and analytic varieties into smooth pieces called strata (\cite{Thom}, \cite{Whitney}, see also \cite{GoreskyIntro}, \cite{Mather}).
+Nowadays, stratifications appear through poset-stratified spaces (\cite{WoolfFundamentalCategory}) - spaces with a continuous map to a poset with the Alexandrov topology, $X\to P$ - with a particular focus on conically stratified spaces \cite{HigherAlgebra}, \cite{AyalaFrancisTanakaLocalStructure}.

 Moreover, in the 1970s, motivated by the theory of characteristic classes of singular spaces, Goresky and MacPherson introduced intersection cohomology in order to restore Poincaré duality in the framework of stratified spaces \cite{IntersectionHomologyI}, \cite{IntersectionHomologyII}.
 Since then, intersection cohomology has become an important tool in complex algebraic geometry and in geometric representation theory as the building block of the category of perverse sheaves \cite {BBD} \cite{Dimca} \cite{KirwanWoolf} .